Planet

 Preventative Measures and Precautions

-To stay out of jail, there are steps you can take.
+There are several steps you can take to stay away from jail.
 First, get a lawyer who knows about Interpol notices and extradition in the UAE.
 They can guide you and help you understand UAE laws.

 Working with Local Authorities